kengoldfarb/pin-it-node/README.md

 __Note:__ Pinterest _could_ change their api at any time causing this library to break.
 You've been warned.

+## NOTICE: Due to pinterest changes, the 0.1.x branch IS NOT WORKING.

 ## Installation

 ### From the command line